 Artistic groups in the city present theatre, dance and music, as well as large-scale events like the Shakespeare by the Sea Festival and the Newfoundland Folk Festival.
 The Resource Centre for the Arts operates a theatre in the downtown area where both established and new works are presented, and where visual artists show their work.
 There are also other public and private galleries and museums and city-sponsored street art throughout the downtown.

-The MUN School of Music presents a programme called "Music at Memorial" throughout the academic year.
-This programme brings to the campus classical music performed by top-notch soloists, chamber musicians, choirs and the Newfoundland Symphony Orchestra.
-The Arts and Culture Centre provides a venue for many large events, such as musicals, while the very largest acts, such as rock concerts, play at the new Mile One Stadium in the downtown.
+The MUN School of Music presents a program called "Music at Memorial" throughout the academic year.
+This program brings to the campus classical music performed by top-notch soloists, chamber musicians, choirs and the Newfoundland Symphony Orchestra.
+The Arts and Culture Centre provides a venue for many large events, such as musicals, while the very largest acts, such as rock concerts, play at the Mile One Stadium in the downtown.

 George Street, in downtown St. John's, is the centre of the city's nightlife because of the impressive concentration of bars running for blocks on both sides of the street.
 These establishments cater to all kinds of tastes, from quiet pubs designed for laid-back chatting, to live DJ dance clubs.
 It is here that thousands of people attend the annual George Street Festival, which features five nights of live outdoor music.
 Restaurants and bars are spread throughout the downtown.
 Specialties include fresh seafood and live music, and 'happy hours' are not only common, but also commonly several hours in length.
 For bars, weekend closing times range from 3am to 5am, depending upon the venue.